 Unfortunately, there is no proven method of stimulating the ovaries if POF is diagnosed.
 However, in some POF cases there are some treatment options.
 Here are just a few that a fertility specialist may recommend:

-A short course of estrogen replacement therapy may lower the FSH to an acceptable value before attempting ovulation induction with human menopausal gonadotropins.
-Administration of high dose human menopausal gonadotropins after priming with estrogen/progestogen replacement therapy has resulted in pregnancy in a small number of cases.
+- A short course of estrogen replacement therapy may lower the FSH to an acceptable value before attempting ovulation induction with human menopausal gonadotropins.
+Administration of high dose human menopausal gonadotropins after priming with estrogen/progesterone replacement therapy has resulted in pregnancy in a small number of cases.